andthearchitect/aws-lambda-java-runtime/README.md

 section of the official AWS Lambda documentation.

 ##### Sample Java Handler using Var
-To prove that this is all working create a sample Lambda Function using the Java 'var' keyword added in Java 10.
+To prove that this is all working, create a sample Lambda Function using the Java 'var' keyword added in Java 10.
 This code would not execute on the official Java 8 Lambda Runtime provided by Amazon, but will work on our Lambda.

 ```java
 public class SampleLambdaHandler {